IP Care Enterprise Service

 Overview

 NESA is not optional.
-If you operate in a critical sector in the UAE — energy, government, banking, telecom, transport or healthcare — the National Electronic Security Authority framework applies to you, whether you have started the work or not.
+If you operate in a critical sector in the UAE — energy, government, banking, telecom, transport or healthcare — the Information Assurance Standards framework applies to you, whether you have started the work or not.

 Most of the calls we get start the same way: an audit notice landed, and the internal team has 90 days to close gaps that took three years to open.
 We can help.
 But the version of this story where you are not panicking starts twelve months earlier.